In 2010, President Barack Obama and Congress created Obamacare. Why? They wanted to make sure all Americans were able to

 Going to the doctor or the hospital has become very expensive.
 In fact, health care costs are the No. 1 cause of bankruptcy in America.
-Just one visit to the emergency room is $2,000.
+A visit to the emergency room is $2,000.
 The average cost for a hysterectomy across the United States ranges from $8,088 to $18,880, depending on the type procedure.

-People with health insurance don't have to worry about these costs since their insurance pays most of them.
+People with health insurance worry less about these costs since their insurance pays most of them.
 The insured only pay a small fee per visit, called a copayment.
 Most people get health insurance as a benefit from their employer.
 The company usually pays part of the monthly cost, known as a premium.

 What happens to the people whose jobs don't provide health insurance and people without jobs?
 Some of them are poor enough to qualify for Medicaid, paid for by state and federal governments.
 Those who are older than 65 receive Medicare.
 They pay premiums that the federal government subsidizes.

 There were anywhere from 32 million to 50 million people who didn't have health insurance.
 If something happened and they had to go to the hospital, they often just didn't pay the bill.
 The hospital charged it to an emergency Medicaid plan.
 That raised the cost of health care for everyone.

 The Patient Protection and Affordable Care Act of 2010 is so complicated that it was phased in over five years.
 Here's how it affects your family and people you know.
 Also, find out how things might change under Trump's plan to replace Obamacare.